-In 2009, ACMT established the ACMT Toxicology Investigators Consortium, known ToxIC.
-This new network of medical toxicologists was constituted to promote multi-center reserach in Medical Toxicology and to enable the nationwide collection of important toxicological data from patients at the bedside.
-ACMT thought it was incumbent to establish this network to systematically investigate these issues.
+In 2009, ACMT established the ACMT Toxicology Investigators Consortium, known as ToxIC.
+This network of medical toxicologists was constituted to promote multi-center research in Medical Toxicology and to enable the nationwide collection of important toxicological data from patients at the bedside.
+ACMT considered it incumbent to establish this network to systematically investigate these issues.
 As the specialty of medical toxicology has grown considerably in recent years, we now have medical toxicologists at most major medical centers, facilitating the undertaking of a nationwide toxicovigilance program.

 Creation of the ToxIC Registry

 During the Fall of 2009 a test version of the ToxIC Registry was developed.
-The ToxIC Registry data collection form can be found here.
-Starting on January 15, 2010 four medical toxicology sites (Bellevue Medical Center, New York, NY; Porter & Littleton Adventist Hospital, Denver, CO; University of Massachusettes, Worcester, MA; and University of Texas Southwestern, Dallas TX) began to jointly pilot the initial collection of Registry data.
-Collecting more than 150 cases in a 6 week period, on March 1, 2010 this colloboration was expanded to 7 additional sites to form the beta test phase of the Registry project.
-These additonal sites were at Children's Hospital, Boston MA; Harrisburg Hospital, Harrisburg PA; Hartford Hospital, Hartford CN; Robert Wood Johnson Medical Center, New Brunswick NJ; St Mary's Hospital, Duluth MN; University of Illinois Hospital, Chicago IL; and University of Utah Hospital, Salt Lake City UT.
-On April 15th the final version of the Registry will go live and participation in the registry will be available to all practices in the ToxIC network, if they so chose.
+Starting on January 15, 2010 four medical toxicology sites (Bellevue Medical Center, New York, NY; Porter & Littleton Adventist Hospital, Denver, CO; University of Massachusetts, Worcester, MA; and University of Texas Southwestern, Dallas TX) began to jointly pilot the initial collection of Registry data.
+Collecting more than 150 cases in a 6 week period, on March 1, 2010 this collaboration was expanded to 7 additional sites to form the beta test phase of the Registry project.
+These additional sites were at Children's Hospital, Boston MA; Harrisburg Hospital, Harrisburg PA; Hartford Hospital, Hartford CN; Robert Wood Johnson Medical Center, New Brunswick NJ; St Mary's Hospital, Duluth MN; University of Illinois Hospital, Chicago IL; and University of Utah Hospital, Salt Lake City UT.
+On April 15, 2010 the final version of the Registry went live with full registry participation available to all practices in the ToxIC network.